-For this dish, I cooked the sausage, chopped it into pretty small pieces, sautéed it again, and then added it to the soup and let it simmer.
+For this sausage gnocchi soup, I cooked the sausage, chopped it into relatively small pieces, sautéed it again, and then added it to the soup and let it simmer.

 You can also make this dish without the sausage for those who aren’t a fan.
 I was easily able to pick it out for anyone who didn’t want that extra meat flavor.